In Egypt streets, Islamists throw weight around

 Christians say overall the atmosphere has become increasingly menacing as the presence of hostile Salafi Muslim hardliners in public life has grown more pronounced.

-“Extremists’ actions are worrying all Egyptians and not only Christians,” said Karim Goher, a Christian and one of the organizers of the halted interfaith celebration in Minya.
+“Extremists’ actions are worrying all Egyptians and not only Christians,” said Karim Goher, a Christian and one of the organisers of the halted interfaith celebration in Minya.

 Since a group of youths killed a young man while he was out with his fiancée in the port city of Suez in July, there have been a steady stream of reports in a similar vein.